Did you read, listen, or watch the news in the last year?

 Any one of these items, let alone all of them together, might keep you up at night

 Because — repeat after me — you can’t do anything about any of them.

 These events, and others like them, are completely out of our individual control.

 However, that won’t stop the 24/7 news channels from trying to convince us otherwise.

-That’s why I’m suggesting something sort of radical for the summer of 2016/17: Go on a media fast
+That’s why I’m suggesting something sort of radical for this summer of : Go on a media fast

 Specifically, I want you to ignore the top headlines and the breaking news for the next 90 days.

 If you want to read something interesting, I suggest you get started on this in-depth article about computer code.